 - Products with no competition on Amazon

 The advantages of manual repricing include:

 - Transparency (you know what cost the product was set to)

-- And it’s “Free” – although the lack of direct cost does not take into account the much greater cost in time which could be better spent doing a totally replaceable job
+- It’s “free” (although the lack of direct cost does not take into account the much greater cost in time that could be better spent doing a totally replaceable job)

 Its significant disadvantages include: